Camping in Redwood National Park

 California State Pass Holders

-California State Parks Disabled Discount Pass is $17.50 per night
+California State Parks Disabled Discount Pass is $3.50

 California State Parks Distinguished Veterans Pass is FREE